Vilonauzd/General-Perceptual-Generative-Model-GPGM-/README.md

 ## 5. Infrastructure & Deployment

-This section fills out your infrastructure with field-level, depot-level, and network-level detail.

 ### Field Units & Capture Fleet
 Each vehicle or mobile rig carries sensor arrays, a crate interface, and a timing cluster.
 Human participants (e.g. drivers) may contribute affective sensors optionally.